libtcod/libtcod/CONTRIBUTING.md

 - `find_package` means CMake's `find_package` command will be used.
 - `vendored` means that sources bundled in the repository will be statically compiled.
   This is not recommended because the bundled libraries may be out-of-date.
-- `conan` and `vcpkg` means that package manager specific scripts are used to link these dependencies.
+- `conan` means that package manager specific scripts are used to link these dependencies.
 - `disable` can be used to remove a library.
   Libtcod functions which require that library will no longer be available.